bridadan/bridadan.github.io/_posts/2018-04-02-displayport-mst-investigation.md

 Most desktops and laptops (specifically x86 machines) use GPUs from the following vendors: Nvidia, AMD, and Intel.
 Since the use of MST is most prevalent with workstation setups, all of these vendors have broad support for MST in hardware.

-#### Embeded Linux Devices (smartphones, SBCs, etc)
+#### Embedded Linux Devices (smartphones, SBCs, etc)

 Typically these devices are driven by Arm SoCs.
 Due to the diversity of the Arm ecosystem, there are many GPU implementations, all of them with varying support for DisplayPort in general, let alone MST.
 From all of my research, I have yet to find an SoC that advertises support for DisplayPort MST OR find anyone who has written about using it on these devices.
 Most implementations focus on Embedded DisplayPort (eDP), as Arm SoCs are typically used in devices that have their own screen.

 ##### Embedded DisplayPort (eDP)

 Embedded DisplayPort is a version of DisplayPort that is optimized for internal connections to displays.
-It is versioned separately from the external DisplayPort standard, but they are closely related. eDP adds support for power saving features, like refresh rate switching (which was then backported to DisplayPort as FreeSync and G-Sync) and partial-frame updates.
+It is versioned separately from the external DisplayPort standard, but they are closely related. eDP adds support for power saving features, like refresh rate switching (which was then back-ported to DisplayPort as FreeSync and G-Sync) and partial-frame updates.

 Like I mentioned earlier, many SoCs only provide an eDP output.
 This begs the question: can you use the eDP output to connect to normal DisplayPort displays?
 I haven't found any proof of someone doing this, but doing the opposite (DisplayPort output to an eDP display) does [appear to be possible](http://emerythacks.blogspot.com/2013/04/connecting-ipad-retina-lcd-to-pc.html).